sharifahstella/LITA-Class-Documentation-SQL/README.md

 where countries = 'Nigeria' and YEARs = '2019'

 ```
+Provided insight into how much profit was contributed in Nigeria in 2019, allowing for a profit-based performance evaluation within a specific market.

 Calculate the total profit and brands for Nigeria in 2017 in descending order

 ```